invoke-ai/InvokeAI/docs/installation/MANUAL_INSTALL.md

 To install InvokeAI with only the PIP package manager, please follow these steps:

 1. Make sure you are using Python 3.9 or higher.
-Some InvokeAI features require this:
+The rest of the install procedure depends on this:

    ```bash
    python -V